African American Historical Society of Rockland County

 1st African American School Superintendent in NY State

+Dr. Clinkscale eventually moved to Bethune Boulevard, also known at the time as “The Hill”.
 Bethune Boulevard at the time was transitioning from a Jewish neighborhood to an African American neighborhood.
-This area had long been referred to as “The Hill,” but living there was a unique experience for Dr. Clinkscale, for “…I was accustomed to black people living in all different areas of the city, but here all the Blacks were living in one area.”
-Dr. Clinkscale recalls, “So we came back and rented an apartment in a new building on Bethune Boulevard and from there we went to a place on Hoyt Street and from there to the home I purchased on Regina Road.”
+Living on “The Hill” was a unique experience for Dr. Clinkscale, she recalled that she “…was accustomed to Black people living in all different areas of the city, but here all the Blacks were living in one area.”
+Additionally, Dr. Clinkscale recalled, “So we came back and rented an apartment in a new building on Bethune Boulevard and from there we went to a place on Hoyt Street and from there to the home I purchased on Regina Road.”

-“I would never in a million years have applied for a superintendency, but one person on the board asked me to apply…It was a real hotbed in Nyack at the time, but we survived—we made it.”
+“I would never in a million years have applied for a superintendency, but one person on the board asked me to apply…It was a real hotbed in Nyack at the time, but we survived—we made it.
 Only one person spoke out against my appointment, and that was because I got a higher salary.”
 The New York State Assembly and the New York State Legislature both issued resolutions lauding the selection of Dr. Clinkscale as Superintendent of Nyack Public Schools, the first African American woman to hold a superintendency in New York State.

-Of her time as Superintendent of Nyack Schools, Dr. Clinkscale says, “We were always able to work out whatever differences we had, and in the six years that I was there, I never had a grievance although there had been 17 on the desk when I arrived.”
+Of her time as Superintendent of Nyack Schools, Dr. Clinkscale said, “We were always able to work out whatever differences we had, and in the six years that I was there, I never had a grievance although there had been 17 on the desk when I arrived.”

 Dr. Clinkscale retired as Superintendent of Nyack Schools in 1987 and says, “It was the shortest retirement in history…I soon took a job as principal of an elementary school in Englewood, NJ.
 When people would ask me why I would go from being a superintendent to being a principal, I would tell them the truth.
 The job in Englewood was the right job, the most comfortable job for me.
 I really liked being a principal, and I was very happy there for eight years until I retired again.”

-A consistent theme of her life has been respect for other people.
+A consistent theme of her life has been having respect for other people.
 “I try to treat people the way I hope they will treat me — and if I think I am wrong, I want to get it straight.
 However, I always hope people will not mistake kindness for weakness….”
-Mr. Robert Keenan, President of the Nyack Teachers Association during Dr. Clinkscale’s tenure as superintendent says in a letter to the editor on June 22, 1987, “The professional conduct, naturalness, warmth, honesty and graciousness of Mrs. Clinkscale set a leadership example which impacted positively on the entire district.
+Mr. Robert Keenan, President of the Nyack Teachers Association during Dr. Clinkscale’s tenure as superintendent wrote in a letter to the editor on June 22, 1987, “The professional conduct, naturalness, warmth, honesty and graciousness of Mrs. Clinkscale set a leadership example which impacted positively on the entire district.
 She was able to gain the trust of the staff and in turn, encourage people to trust each other.
 She brought people together to accomplish her goal—the best possible education for every child in the Nyack School District…She is more than just an educator, she is a humanitarian….”

-Regarding the changes in education since she was actively on the scene, Dr. Clinkscale says, “I think things have changed tremendously—all the testing—all the stress that people work under—more parent involvement, which I think is generally a good thing, but now it seems to be getting out of hand.
+Regarding the changes in education since she was actively on the scene, Dr. Clinkscale said, “I think things have changed tremendously—all the testing—all the stress that people work under—more parent involvement, which I think is generally a good thing, but now it seems to be getting out of hand.
 And discipline is a problem…Teachers are vulnerable to false accusations and they have to be cautious that innocent actions are not misinterpreted…I think some of the joy has gone out of teaching…but I think if I had my time over, I would do it all again.”

 About Author